 '''

 import nctoolkit as nc

-data = nc.open_data("data/.nc")
+ds = nc.open_data("data/.nc")

 '''

-14.2.2 nctoolkit.open\url
+17.2.2 nctoolkit.open url

-nctoolkit.open\url(x=None, ftp\details=None, wait=None, file\stop=None) Read netCDF data from a url as a DataSet object
+nctoolkit.open_url (x=None, ftp_details=None, wait=None, file_stop=None) Read netCDF data from a url as a DataSet object

-- $\mathbf{x}(str) A$ string with a url.
-Prior to processing data will be downloaded to a temp folder. - ftp\details (dict) A dictionary giving the user name and password combination for ftp downloads: {"user":user, "password":pass} - wait (int) Time to wait, in seconds, for data to download.
-A minimum of 3 attempts will be made to download the data. - file\stop (int) Time limit, in minutes, for individual attempts at downloading data.
+- x (str) A string with a url.
+Prior to processing data will be downloaded to a temp folder. - ftp_details (dict) A dictionary giving the user name and password combination for ftp downloads: {"user,"password":pass} - wait (int) Time to wait, in seconds, for data to download.
+A minimum of 3 attempts will be made to download the data. - file_stop (int) Time limit, in minutes, for individual attempts at downloading data.
 This is useful to get around download freezes.